soumyadip1997/qepsilon/README.md

 ### Parameters

---decoy-location   Location of the CASP folders
+--decoy-location   Location of the unzipped CASP folders

 --output-location  Location for storing the output features

-# Or download the preprocessed data
+# Alternative: Downloading the preprocessed data

 To save time all the above features can be downloaded from the links below-